 3. Deliberately choose alternative colours.

 By this I mean, go against your natural inclination for colour.
-For example, if you’re creating a floral piece, don’t colour the leaves green, go for something like pink and blue instead.
+For example, if you’re creating a floral piece, don’t colour the leaves green!
+Go for something like pink and blue instead.
 Choose a colour that’s not naturally associated with what it is your colouring.
 Once you’ve settled on the colours you want to work in, begin playing around with blending different shades of them.
-This will cause you to look more deeply at the form of what it is you’re colouring, which in turn can be challenging to replicate, and this post is all about being challenged!
+This will cause you to look more deeply at the form of what it is you’re colouring.
+This can be challenging to outwork, but this post is all about being challenged!

 4. Find ways to add more detail.

-If you’re working on a repetitive pattern design using circles or triangles (for example) explore different ways you can add more details to the shapes.
+If you’re working on a zentangle tile using circles or triangles (for example) explore different ways you can add more details to the shapes.
 Can you shade them and give them dimension?
 Can you add more patterns, ie; add patterns to patterns?
 Can you add more line decoration in the form of dots and dashes?
 Can you overlay a pattern to a solid block of colour?

 5. Undertake a 100 day project.